Memeplexx/olik/readme-read.md

 ```

 ## FETCHING STATE FROM EXTERNAL SOURCES ##
-Using *Fetchers* allows you to track the status of a request (loading / success / error), and cache request responses.
+Using *Fetchers* allows you to track the status of a request (loading / success / error) as well as cache request responses.

 `api.ts`
 ```Typescript